KROI: Boom 92

 KROI became the first of many stations to adopt the format in the following months.
 KROI's ratings also saw a significant improvement over that of its news format, becoming the 14th highest-rated radio station in Houston with an audience share of 3.2 as of November 2014, however, by the following Spring, it would once again suffer low ratings, holding an audience share of 1.8 as of April 2015, and eventually only 1.0 as of June 2016.
-While the station did improve to a 1.4 by the December books, it was too little, too late for "Boom."
+While the station did improve to a 1.4 by the December books, it was too little, too late for "Boom".

 92.1 Radio Now

-On January 4, 2017, Radio One registered several domain names associated with "Now" for the station, which led to speculation that KROI would undergo a format change for the third time in five years.
+On January 4, 2017, Radio One registered several domain names associated with "Now" for the station, which led to speculation that KROI would undergo a format change for the third time in three years.
 Registration of the website "radionowhouston.com" occurred the previous day on January 3, and coincided directly with the same registrar as "boom92houston.com", further fueling the rumors of an imminent format change.